Looking for the best garden hoe?

 Every garden hoe has its strong points.
 Some are better at weeding, while others are best for digging, like this Jackson Garden Hoe.

-This is the best hoe for loosening and aerating the ground because of its large paddle blade that is 6.25 inches wide and 4.25 inches deep.
+This is the best draw hoe for loosening and aerating the ground because of its large paddle blade that is 6.25 inches wide and 4.25 inches deep.
+This was evident to me as soon as I started using it.
 With such a wide digging range, you can quickly prep the soil for the growing season.

 The hefty head is attached to a 52-inch hardwood handle with the chrome steel ferrule offering strength.
-The overall design makes the hoe suitable for heavy gardening work.
+The overall design makes this draw hoe suitable for heavy gardening work.
+I personally used it for my more strenuous gardening tasks, and it was very easy to control.

 PROS